 I think that you know this of course, the question is how?!
 And also what the fuck?

 I’m not going to pretend I have all the answers but I’ll give you a few more thoughts you should probably ignore.

 Fuck what society has to say about who it thinks you should be.

 You and only you get to decide what success looks like.
 Don’t let society do that for you.
-Don’t make the mistake of thinking your life has to look good on paper, so some top level exec can commend you on your perfect CV to only then give the job to the slightly less qualified white man because you’re black, or a women, or a black women…
+Don’t make the mistake of thinking your life has to look good on paper, so some top level exec can commend you on your perfect CV to only then give the job to the slightly less qualified white man because you’re black, or a woman, or a black woman…

 To be clear I’m not saying give up.
 To not be a better person.
 To not go after what you want despite any disadvantages you may or may not have.